schmudde/blog/content/posts/2020-07-21-storing-time-1.md

 &rArr; `"SUNDAY"`

 Those are the basics of working with Java Time.
-Part 2 will detail the nuances of storing and reading this time in an `edn` text document.
-The second part will also explore time as it relates to the practice of digital research and archaeology.
+[Part 2](/posts/2020-07-22-storing-time-2.html) details the nuances of storing and reading timestamps in an `edn` text document while also considering the larger questions of digital memory, information, and archaeology.